5 Rules of Genealogy Standard of Proof

 5 Rules of Genealogy Standard of Proof – Conclusion

 If you research diligently, source properly (I will write a post on sourcing your research shortly) and follow these 5 Rules of Genealogy Standard of Proof then you will have created a family history that you can be proud of and which will stand the test of time.
-It would be pleasing to think that generations to come will appreciate your research, will check the sources and tell their children that you, their ancestor, left them a valuable family history legacy.
+It would be pleasing to think that generations to come will appreciate your research, will check the sources and tell their children that you, their ancestor, left them a

 Follow MadAboutGenealogy on Pinterest by CLICKING HERE